Looking for an entry pathway into uni? Hear about our enabling courses!

-We offer enabling courses, associate degrees, bachelor degrees, postgraduate and masters courses which aim to broaden Indigenous knowledge and contribute to Aboriginal communities and well-being.
-During your study, CAS will provide a supportive base on campus where you can access culturally appropriate support services and join a range of student activities.
+Our postgraduate and masters course offerings aim to build on Indigenous knowledges, to help students lead within their industry and give back to Aboriginal communities.
+The Centre will provide a supportive base on campus where you can access culturally appropriate support services and join a range of student activities.

 Alt text